airctic/icevision/README.md

 ## Our Solution

-Mantisshrimp library provides some elegant solutions in those 2 fundamental components:
+IceVision library provides some elegant solutions in those 2 fundamental components:

 **1- A Unified Data API**